qinyizhou2023/qinyizhou2023.github.io/_pages/about.md

 Hi!
 I am Zhou Qinyi (周沁怡), a third-year master's student in Industrial Design at Tsinghua University Academy of Arts & Design.
 I am supervised by [Prof. Sai Ma](https://www.ad.tsinghua.edu.cn/info/1226/15203.htm) and [Prof. Yingqing Xu](https://www.ad.tsinghua.edu.cn/info/1265/15135.htm).
 I am currently a research intern in [MSRA](https://www.msra.cn/) from Oct 2023.
 Previously, I was a visiting scholar in [HCI lab](https://hci.ucla.edu/) at UCLA from Sep 2023 to Aug 2024.
 I collaborated with [Prof. Xiang "Anthony" Chen](https://hci.prof/) about overreliance on AI.

 My research interests is in the intersection of AI and design.
-I design, develop, and evaluate AI tools to support creative thinking and ideation.
-I believe in the transformative potential of AI to empower human creativity and facilitate new forms of creativity support tools.
+I design, develop, and study interactive AI systems that augment human capabilities in creative and critical thinking.
+Recently, I investigate how AI can not only scaffold but also inspire human creativity through human-AI co-creation.

 My research focuses on:
 - How users' cognitive and behavioral patterns affect their interaction with AI.